sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 tags: [annotation-processing]
 ---

 In this blog entry I would like to explain how to write an annotation processor.
 So here is my tutorial.
 First, I am going to explain to you what annotation processing is, what you can do with that powerful tool and finally what you cannot do with it.
-In a second step I will implement a simple annotation processor step by step.
+In a second step we will implement a simple annotation processor step by step.

 # The Basics